Self-Admitted GenAI Usage in Open-Source Software: Methodology

 \section{Methodology}

 We followed a mixed-methods research design.
+Our data collection process is visualized in Figure~\ref{fig:over}.
 After retrieving instances of self-admitted GenAI usage from open-source GitHub repositories, we conducted a qualitative analysis to answer \textbf{RQ1}.
 Through multiple iterative coding phases, we labeled these instances to classify supported tasks and generated content.
 Since this qualitative analysis yielded a considerable number of statements that focused on the regulation or recommendation of GenAI practices, we followed up with a closer analysis of these aspects as part of \textbf{RQ2}.
 For \textbf{RQ3}, we used self-admitted GenAI usages to approximate the time when the projects started using GenAI tools, to analyze the effect of GenAI usage on code churn using a Regression Discontinuity Design (RDD).